Pritilata95/SimpleFactChecker/README.md

 # Simple Fact Checker

-Goal : Build a corpus-driven fact-checking engine, which returns a veracity value between -1 (fact is false) and +1 (fact is true) given a fact from DBpedia.
+Goal : Build a corpus-driven fact-checking engine, which returns a veracity value between 0 (fact is false) and +1 (fact is true) given a fact from Wikipedia.

 While running this program, be sure to include the provided jar files in classpath.